germka/MLift/README.md

-# Master Lift
+# Created by order "Master Lift"
-# Django web application project for collecting tickets for repair and maintenance of elevator equipment, tracking the current status and downtime of equipment.
+# Django web application project for make and collect tickets of repair and maintenance elevator equipment, tracking the current status and downtime of equipment.
+# Also progect allows make some statistics, support SCV file export.
 # Used: Django 2.25 PostgreSQL 9.6
 #
 # coded by germka